PBarmby/PBarmby.github.io/_posts/2016-03-20-Galaxy-outskirts.markdown

 As I have said [before]({% post_url 2016-01-27-Data-sharing-in-astronomy %}), I think people who work on nearby galaxies are pretty good about sharing data, and the [Illustris]() simulation group seems to be as well.
-I had an interesting chat with B. Madore about the future of [NED](http://ned.ipac.caltech.edu), one avenue for data sharing that I think could be increasingly important.
+I had an interesting chat with B. Madore about the future of [NED](http://ned.ipac.caltech.edu) --- it will be interesting to see where that particular avenue for data sharing goes.

 All in all, a good conference -- I met some new folks and renewed some old acquaintances, thought a lot about galaxies, and ate a lot of Spanish ham.
 Not a bad way to spend a week.